What SAILI Scholarship gives students

 What happens at schools where SAILI is only paying part fees?

-SAILI has “fee deals” at Norman Henshilwood, Bergvliet, Westerford, President and The Settlers.
-At these schools we only pay R6000/ year.
+SAILI has “fee deals” at Norman Henshilwood, Bergvliet, Milnerton, Pinelands and The Settlers.
+At these schools we only pay R6600/ year (2019).
 The schools are aware that our families are low income and they expect you to apply for a fee subsidy/exemption.
-This is an income tested exemption for which our SAILI families qualify.
 You are responsible for applying to the bursar and supplying necessary paperwork, usually by February of each school year.